 Attorney for Criminal Mischief Arrests in Fort Worth, TX

 If you were recently arrested for criminal mischief anywhere in the Fort Worth area or Tarrant and Parker County, it will be in your best interest to immediately retain legal counsel.
-Gebhardt & Eppes, PLLC defends clients accused of criminal mischief offenses in Arlington, Weatherford, Fort Worth, Cleburne, and many other surrounding areas of Tarrant County, Parker County, and Johnson County.
+Gebhardt and Eppes, PLLC defends clients accused of criminal mischief offenses in Arlington, Weatherford, Fort Worth, Cleburne, and many other surrounding areas of Tarrant County, Parker County, and Johnson County.

-Gebhardt & Eppes, PLLC are experienced criminal defense lawyers in Fort Worth who can help you achieve the most favorable resolution to your case with the fewest possible penalties.
+Gebhardt and Eppes, PLLC are experienced criminal defense lawyers in Fort Worth who can help you achieve the most favorable resolution to your case with the fewest possible penalties.
 Call (817) 502-3600 today to have our attorneys provide an honest and thorough evaluation of your case during a free, confidential consultation.